 The share of homeowners hiring specialty service providers (rather than full-service generalists) increased from 46% in 2022 to 49% in 2024, reflecting demand for targeted, budget-conscious expertise.
 Those same clients are directing that spend strategically: small kitchens under 200 square feet saw median spend rise 9% to $35,000 in 2024, while small primary bathrooms under 100 square feet saw median spend increase 13% to $17,000.

-For long-term renters—who cannot make structural changes—this personalized, budget-first approach is especially critical.
+For long-term renters, who cannot make structural changes, this personalized, budget-first approach is especially critical.
 The design solution must work entirely within the constraints of the space and their existing belongings.
 Renter-friendly strategies include removable wallpaper, freestanding storage systems, modular furniture, and lighting upgrades that don't require hardwiring.
 YIDC's collaborative approach helps renters maximize their space without violating lease terms or forfeiting security deposits.
+If you're still feeling stuck on how to make your rental feel more like home, reach out at 408-306-5003 - a free consultation is a great way to get unstuck and find solutions that work within your constraints.

 Second, the aging U.S. population is driving a wave of planned downsizing.
 Baby boomers now represent 42% of home buyers, and when older buyers (60+) move, they typically downsize by 100 square feet.
 Largely shielded from mortgage rate volatility by cash purchasing power, this group is reshaping design priorities around accessibility, single-floor living, and low-maintenance spaces.